 \section{Concluding Remarks}

 Since the late 1970s, global temperatures have registered a persistent increase that manifested in a clear break from its pre-1980 mean.
-In fact, 2024 was the warmest year on record, with global temperatures exceeding the pre-industrial (1850–1900) average by 1.46°C. Our analysis is premised on the fact that year-over-year changes in temperature are comprised of variations with different degrees of persistence, and each can have a distinctive impact on economic activity.
-In all three panels of data studied, the estimated low-frequency component temperature displays a persistent increase since the 1970s, around the same time as the well-documented slowdown in economic growth.
-This informal finding guided our choice of a regression model that allows the low- and high-frequency components of temperature to have different economic impacts and heterogeneous responses to business cycle related common variations in estimation and inference.
-Panel and time series regressions find a negative first-order effect of the low-frequency component of temperature on economic growth that is strong and statistically significant in the international and European panels, but no effect in the U.S. panel.
-The high-frequency component is estimated to have no first-order effect in the international data, but does exhibit a small non-linear effect through interaction with the low-frequency component that is statistically significant.
+In fact, 2024 was the warmest year on record, with global temperatures exceeding the pre-industrial (1850–1900) average by 1.46°C. Our analysis is premised on the fact that year-over-year changes in temperature are comprised of variations with different degrees of persistence, and each can have a distinct impact on economic activity.
+In all three panels of data studied, the estimated low-frequency component of temperature displays a persistent increase since the 1970s, around the same time as the well-documented slowdown in economic growth.
+This informal finding guided our choice of a regression model that allows the low- and high-frequency components of temperature to have different economic impacts and heterogeneous responses to business-cycle-related common variations in estimation and inference.
+Panel and time series regressions find a negative first-order effect of the low-frequency component of temperature on economic growth that is strong and statistically significant in the international and European panels, but not in the U.S. panel.
+The high-frequency component is estimated to have no first-order effect in the international data, but does exhibit some non-linear, statistically significant effect through interaction with the low-frequency component.

 {A\arabic{figure}} {A\arabic{table}} {Appendix \Alph{section}}